ocean-tracking-network/biologging_standardization/templates/fields/instrumentSerialNumber.md

 # Instrument Serial Number

 ## Definition
-Serial number of tag deployed
+Serial number of tag deployed (may or may not be different from InstrumentID).

 ## Format
- alpha-numerical, eg. “09A0178”
+ alpha-numerical, e.g. “09A0178”

 ## Similar Terms
 |Term|Definition URL|Source Vocabulary Publisher/Creator|